 An important question for future research is to understand better the conditions under which modal and amodal meaning representations play a functional role in language processing.
 One important factor seems to be the level of processing required by the task; with the increasing likelihood of modal representations, the "deeper" the meaning of the linguistic stimulus has to be processed (e.g., Miller & Kaup, 2020).
-In addition, the amount of direct experiences that a comprehender has made with the described entities and situations determine the degree to which modal representations are involved in comprehension (e.g., Günther et al., 2020; Günther et al., 2022; Yee et al., 2013).
+In addition, the amount and type of direct experiences that a comprehender has made with the described entities and situations in the past determine the type of and the degree to which modal representations are involved in comprehension (e.g., Beilock et al., 2008; Buchanan et al., 2022; Capuano et al., 2023; Casasanto, 2009; Holt & Beilock, 2006; Öttl et al., 2017; Ong et al., 2014; Wolter et al., 2015, 2017).
+Modal representations seem to be primarily activated if the comprehender has made some form of direct experience with the referents themselves or with a similar referent, allowing for what might be called an "indirect grounding" of verbally acquired concepts (e.g., Günther et al., 2020; Günther et al., 2022; Yee et al., 2013; see also Andrews et al., 2009).
 Also, as implied by the Construal-Level Theory, one relevant factor might be the psychological distance to the objects, situations, and events that the linguistic stimulus refers to (Trope & Liberman, 2010).

-In line with this assumption, some recent studies have observed relationships between both temporal and spatial distance and abstractness leve (Bausenhart et al., 2022; Bausenhart et al., in prep a).
+In line with this latter assumption, some recent studies have observed relationships between both temporal and spatial distance and abstractness level (Bausenhart et al., in press; Bausenhart et al., in prep a).
 More specifically, a series of experiments based on the implicit association test paradigm (IAT, Greenwald et al., 1998; see also Bar-Anan et al., 2006), revealed that response times in a task in which participants decided about the psychological distance a stimulus refers to (proximal vs. distal) or its abstractness (concrete vs. abstract) were influenced by the particular response key assignment in the task.
 Decisions were faster when distal entities were assigned the same key as abstract entities and proximal entities the same key as concrete entities, suggesting an association between abstractness and psychological distance.
-Interestingly, this association was observed both for temporal and spatial distance, but for temporal distance, the effects were much clearer according to construal-level theory should additionally increase the psychological distance besides temporal distance.
-Overall, these experiments show that abstraction level and temporal and spatial distance are cognitively related.
-However, in the domain of temporal distance, this association seems to be less straightforward and symmetrical than one might expect, which might reflect a potential moderating role of hypotheticality and uncertainty associated with future events.
-Another series of experiments investigated how spatial distance modulates cognitive representations.
+Interestingly, for temporal distance, the effects were much clearer when the distal time point to which the "now" (proximal) was compared was the future compared to when it was the past.
+One potential reason for this is that the future is not only distant but also uncertain, which according to construal-level theory should additionally increase the psychological distance.
+These experiments show that abstraction level and temporal and spatial distance are cognitively related.
+However, in the domain of temporal distance, this association seems to be less straightforward and symmetrical than one might expect.